 It is built from a reference schema document by applying subset operations to the XML schema statements in a reference schema document.

 It is explicitly designated as a subset schema document.
-This is accomplished by declaration in the relevant MPD catalog or by a tool-specific mechanism outside the subset schema document.
+This is accomplished by declaration in the relevant IEPD catalog or by a tool-specific mechanism outside the subset schema document.

 It has a target namespace previously defined by a reference schema document.
 That is, it does not provide original definitions and declarations for schema components, but instead provides an alternate schema representation of components that are defined by a reference schema document.